jbasko/configmanager/docs/guide.rst

 Config Value
 ------------

-The *resolved* value of a :ref:`config-item`.
+The *resolved* value of a :ref:`config item <config-item>`.

-It could be a value set by user, or it could be the default value set on the particular :ref:`config-item`.
+It could be a value set by user, or it could be the default value set on the particular :ref:`config item <config-item>`.

 Note that an item is not its value.
 In application code, where you require configuration value, you must use config item's value,